thisisamank/thisisamank/TEMPLATE.md

 I am a big believer of writing clean and maintainable code so my I try my best to follow the best practices in my apps.
 Sometimes I write blogs and you can find them [here](https://thisisamank.me).
 I am also active on [twitter](https://twitter.com/thisisaman01) and here's my [linkedin](https://linkedin.com/in/thisisamank).
 If my profile seems interesting to you can find my resume [here](https://drive.google.com/file/d/1GvwfkJ4UgMyIPdlRtXqkQ8HLf1dD0BBP/view?usp=sharing).

 I am mostly working with flutter these days.
-However I'm also learning backend development with FASTApi.
-Apart from this I'm also learning core computer science subjects that are taught in my college.
-I also love music so you find me holding guitar or sitting with a keyboard someday :P
+However I'm also learning backend development.
+Apart from this I'm also learning core computer science subjects that are taught in my college (but on my own ofc?).
+I love music so you find me holding guitar or sitting with a keyboard someday :P

 <div align="right">
   <p><sub>Generated using <a href="https://github.com/marketplace/actions/profile-readme-stats">teoxoy/profile-readme-stats</a></sub></p>